Security flaws in gay dating app Grindr expose users’ location data

 Shamas said while Faden may not have created the site with malicious intent, there are risks when giving login information to third parties.
 Teaching people to trust services like C*ckblocked, Shamas added, could make future attacks with malicious intent more successful.

-Shamas also shared his concerns about Grindr's response.
-INTO, a digital publication owned by Grindr, published an write-up article about C*ckblocked earlier this month that seemingly glossed over the data aspect, focusing instead on how the third-party service exposed the pattern of white men blocking men of color on the app.
+Shamas also shared concerns about an article posted to Grindr-owned digital publication INTO.
+The outlet published an article about C*ckblocked earlier this month that seemingly glossed over the data aspect, focusing instead on how the third-party service exposed the pattern of white men blocking men of color on the app.

 "They normalized this app by having this article up, and it’s not really doing anything," Shamas said, expressing concern that the article appears to be promoting a third-party product which has gained access to sensitive personal information.
 Shamas also expressed concern that the article could inspire more services that phish login information from users.

-Note: Editor's Note: The author of this article contributed an unpaid personal essay to INTO, Grindr's website, in November, 2017.